Pola

 Sustainability

-Why Prices Vary So Much
+Why Prices Fluctuate So Much

-If you answer these three corners cleanly, the price question suddenly becomes fair.
-And you no longer compare 'Agency A vs Agency B', but scope representations that really fit your project.
+If you answer these three corners clearly, the price question suddenly becomes fair.
+And you no longer compare “Agency A vs Agency B,” but service images that really fit your project.

 Colorful abstract shapes and gradients are visible.Colorful abstract shapes and gradients are visible.

-Price Range 2026 by Website Type
+Price Ranges 2026 by Website Type

-A Onepager (clear layout, strong main section, contact, easy to maintain) often falls in the range of 3,000–6,000 €, when an agency truly designs rather than merely adapting a template.
-Sascha Fix If you also have content created professionally, costs can rise significantly.
+A one-pager (clear structure, strong start section, contact, easy to maintain) often falls in the range 3,000–6,000 € if an agency really designs and doesn’t just tweak a template.
+If you additionally have content professionally developed, it can significantly increase.

 What Is Included in the Agency Price

-A good offer doesn't read like a sum, but like a plan.
+A good offer doesn’t read like a sum but like a plan.
 If you understand what an agency prices in, you can distinguish quality from gaps.

 Usually, it starts with strategy and structure: goals, target groups, user paths, sitemap, priorities.
-This phase feels 'invisible' to many – but is often the cheapest way to avoid later corrections.
+This phase feels “invisible” to many—but is often the cheapest way to avoid later corrections.

-Brief Consult, Clarify Budget
+Brief Consultation, Clear Budget

 Say Hello